Jump to:

 Sadly, David passed in 2022, after battling an aggressive cancer.
 I’m glad he had at least 3 years free of dialysis, but it breaks my heart to know I’ll never make good on that dinner I owed him.

 Elizabeth, a mother and grandmother, seems to be enjoying her extended years, carrying the kidney my mama gave me.
 I’m glad my former bean is treating her well.
-I also have much respect for her hero daughter April, who signed up for the 4-way to save her mom.
+I also have much respect for her hero daughter April, who was also in the 4-way kidney swap.

 What was it like?